 - Deport undocumented immigrants without exceptions

-The Republican Party has devolved into an unruly and dangerous coalition of political extremists, anti-government libertarians, right-wing billionaires, and Christian zealots.
-Their plans for American would set us back years — to the days of the early 1900s when the government was tiny, workers had no protection, and the wealthy had it all.
+Since Ronald Reagan, the Republican Party has devolved into an unruly and dangerous coalition of political extremists, anti-government libertarians, right-wing billionaires, and Christian zealots.
+Their plans for America mirror the same plans as the John Birch Society–taking us back to the early 1900s when the government was tiny, workers had no protection, and the wealthy had it all.

 I have a degree in English (with honors) from the University of Dallas, Irving TX and a Master’s degree from the University of Wisconsin, Stevens Point.
 I’m the mother of four and grandmother to three precious girls.
 My family and my husband, Bob, are the great loves of my life.
 In the perfect world, I’d spend my days digging in the garden, playing with my Boykin spaniel puppy, Daisy, and taking in the beauty of SW Florida.